0Emma0/Terraform-AWS-EC2/README.md

 ```
 aws configure
 ```
 This will prompt you to enter your AWS access key ID, secret access key, default region, and default output format.
-You can get your access key ID and secret access key from the AWS Management Console by navigating to the security credential section once logged in or creating a new one from there.
+You can get your access key ID and secret access key from the AWS Management Console by navigating to IAM > Users.

 If you have not already done so, you should create an IAM user with the minimum required permissions necessary.

+## EC2 Instance SSH pAccess
-SSH key pair: To access a Linux-based EC2 instance via SSH, you’ll need an SSH key pair.
+SSH key pair: To access a Linux-based EC2 instance via SSH, you will need an SSH key pair.
 Run the following command to generate a new SSH key pair:

 ssh-keygen -t rsa -b 4096